 A fall centerpiece, containing seasonal flowers, placed on a dining room table would be a beautiful focal point.
 In the spirit of decorating tastefully, it’s likely to be the only seasonal touch that you’ll need in that entire room.

 There are lots of “do’s” when it comes to seasonal decorating, but there are also some things that you should avoid.
 Styles change over the years and many of the things that gave a cozy vibe a few years ago just don’t work well today.

-- Avoid fall throw pillows that have specific fall images on them, such as pumpkins, pickup trucks filled with pumpkins, etc.
+Avoid mulitple throw pillows that have specific fall images on them, such as pumpkins, pickup trucks filled with pumpkins, etc. Just one is enough. ☺️

 No matter what you choose to decorate your home with, remember that indulging in subtle expressions of fall will give the maximum, tastefully decorated effect!